Pedro Fernández de Castro: Biography

 In 1334, Afonso IV of Portugal invaded the kingdom of Castile and León, entering through the lands of Galicia.
-However, Pedro Fernandez de Castro refused to fight against him, due to the favors he received in the past at the court of Portugal.
+However, Pedro Fernandes de Castro refused to fight against him, due to the favors he received in the past at the court of Portugal.
 Alfonso XI gave him the County of Trastámara, which the sovereign had intended to give his son Henry.
-Due to his military skills, Alfonso XI sent Pedro Fernandez to fight Muslims in Andalusia, where he fought at the Battle of Salado in 1340, where tradition refers to Pedro Fernandez de Castro grabbed his spurs of gold from the Marinid sultan of Morocco, Abu Al-Hasan Ali ibn Othman.
+Due to his military skills, Alfonso XI sent Pedro Fernandes to fight Muslims in Andalusia, where he fought at the Battle of Salado in 1340, where tradition refers to Pedro Fernandes de Castro grabbed his spurs of gold from the Marinid sultan of Morocco, Abu Al-Hasan Ali ibn Othman.

 He participated in the siege of Algeciras in 1342, which he led his retinue in the company of Martín Fernández de Gres, Archbishop of Santiago de Compostela.

-Pedro Fernandez de Castro died in 1342, being a victim of an epidemic during the siege of Algeciras.
+Pedro Fernandes de Castro died in 1342, being a victim of an epidemic during the siege of Algeciras.

 Marriage and offspring

 His first wife was, Beatrice of Portugal, Lady of Lemos, youngest daughter of Afonso of Portugal, Lord of Portalegre and Violante Manuel, granddaughter of King Ferdinand III of Castile and León.
 There were no children from this marriage.

-His second wife was, Isabel Ponce de Leon, daughter of Pedro Ponce de Leon, Lord of Cangas and Tineo, and his wife, Sancha Gil de Braganza.
+His second wife was, Isabel Ponce de Leon, daughter of Pedro Ponce de Leon, Lord of Cangas and Tineo, and his wife, Sancha Gil de Bragança.
 Their children were: